access-ci-org/access-bulk-enroller/README.md

 v1](https://spaces.at.internet2.edu/display/COmanage/REST+API+v1) and the
 [COmanage Registry Core
 API](https://spaces.at.internet2.edu/display/COmanage/Core+API).
 To connect
-to these API endpoints, you must create a new API user.
+to these API endpoints, you must create a new COmanage API user.
 You can create as many API users as you like.

 To create an API user, log in to the appropriate ACCESS COmanage Registry for [DEV](https://registry-dev.access-ci.org/),